Credit data from the Trading Operations Report

 The total number of credit breaches shown each month includes occasions where trading Parties have entered Credit default level 1 or 2 and a notice of this has been published on the BMRA service.

-During April 2021, 48 Credit Default notices were sent to 27 different Parties, compared to 28 notices sent to 17 Parties in March 2021.
+During August 2021, 78 Credit Default notices were sent to 30 different Parties, compared to 45 notices sent to 31 Parties in July 2021.
 A Credit Default notice is issued to a Party whose Credit Cover Percentage exceeds 80%.
-This month two BSC Parties were in Level 1 and Level 2 Credit Default.
+This month three BSC Parties were in Level 1 and eight were in Level 2 Credit Default.

 Excess Credit and Indebtedness